deephacks/confit/readme.md

 For such efforts there is a TCK that provide a set of tests to ensure that implementations behave in the intended way, including in error conditions.

+* LookupProvider

 [ServiceLoader](http://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html)
-and [CDI](http://www.cdi-spec.org/) are used to lookup implementations by default, but virtually any method can be used by registering additional LookupProviders (Spring, OSGi, Guice, JNDI, etc).
+and [CDI](http://www.cdi-spec.org/) are used to lookup manager implementations by default, but virtually any method can be used by registering additional LookupProviders (Spring, OSGi, Guice, JNDI, etc).
+Lookup providers themselves are registered using the standard Java ServiceLoader mechanism.

 * Converter